siddhartha-gadgil/DeptWeb/_auto-seminars/2012/2012-7-17-dr-anish-ghosh-university-of-east-anglia-httpwwwueaacuk.md

 date: 2012-7-17
 speaker: "Dr. Anish Ghosh University of East Anglia <http://www.uea.ac.uk/>"
 title: "Homogeneous dynamics and number theory"
 time: "4:00 pm- 5:00 pm"
-venue: "Department of Mathematics, Lecture Hall 1"
+time: "Department of Mathematics, Lecture Hall 1"
 ---
 I will discuss some instances of the interplay between dynamics on homogeneous spaces of algebraic groups and Diophantine approximation,